huaminghuangtw/Second-Brain/huaming-second-brain/Untitled 6.md

 Charming
 Compelling
 science-based, evidence-based
 Did you like this post?
-Here’s how you can support me:
+Here's how you can support me:
 👏 Give me a clap below!
 ✉️ Follow The Remote Work Experiment on Medium!
 👊 Connect with me on LinkedIn and Twitter!